n4n0lix/sw-goh-daily-farmbot/README.md

 The main porpuse is to automate doing the daily activities and collecting the basic tokens you get from doing these activities.
 This is a very early version and more a proof of concept as most things are just hardcoded for my needs.

 The farmbot will never be 100% failsafe because my priority is to have it 100% able to run in the background without annoying me.
 But as I haven't figured out pixelreading on background windows this will always be a rather fragile script.
-Also, another big problem right now is that we can't do mousedrags in a window that is in the background, if someone finds out how to do this it'll make things way easier.
+Also, another big problem right now is that we can't do mousedrags in a window that is in the background, if someone finds out how to do this it'll make things a bit easier.

 ## Warning: It's not adviced to run the script on your own right now WITHOUT MAKING ADJUSTMENTS TO THE SCRIPT.
 It will 100% fail at some point in the script.
 At the moment see it more as A HEADSTART TO CREATE YOUR OWN SCRIPT.